LilyTian-github/dishes/README.md

 1. ingredients
 2. quantities
 ### recipe
-list how many and how to process
+list how many and how to process, contains the instructions for making dishes